10 Best Mini Trampolines & Rebounders in the UK – With Buying Guide!

 The mat is quality made and won’t break soon.
 Unfortunately, due to the cords, the rebounding area is a tad smaller than with other rebounders – only 28 inches in diameter.

 There are six legs and 63 cm (25in) of rebounding area diameter.
-A respectable weight limit of 135 kg (21 stone) means nearly anyone can bounce on this rebounder.
+A respectable weight limit of 135 kg (21 stone) means nearly anyone can bounce on it, making FitBounce PRO the perfect mini trampoline for adults.

 The trampoline comes with two spare cords if some break and a convenient storage bag, so that’s extra value.
-Considering the high end price, it’s the least we’ve expected, to be honest.
-It comes with a “bounceometer” that tracks the number of bounces you’ve done during the training session so you can monitor your progress.
-Included are two video and one music download (60 minutes of workout music).
+Considering the high-end price, it’s the least we’ve expected, to be honest.
+It comes with a “bounce meter” that tracks the number of bounces you’ve done during the training session so you can monitor your progress.
+Included are two videos and one music download (60 minutes of workout music).

 Unfortunately, the stability bar costs extra.
-Warranty is a year on the frame, 6 months on the mat and 3 months on the cords.
+The warranty is a year on the frame, 6 months on the mat and 3 months on the cords.
 It could be a bit longer.

 Rebound UK Pro Gym Rebounder